2020Vis13079846/arissploit/README.md

 # Arissploit Framework execution

     To execute Arissploit Framework you
-    should execute the following command!
+    should execute the following command.

 > arissploit